Masmiseim36/nxpSDK/boards/evkmimx8mm/demo_apps/sai_low_power_audio/readme.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ####################  LOW POWER AUDIO TASK ####################

-    Build Time: Sep 17 2018--09:32:59
+    Build Time: Oct 11 2019--12:37:28
 ********************************
-Please:
+Please follow:
-  1) Boot A53 kernel first to create the link between M core and A core;
+  (1) Boot Linux kernel first to create the link between M core and A core;
-  2) Then press "s" or "S" to start the demo.
+  (2) If want to make the M core enter STOP mode when there is no audio playback, press "s" or "S" first;
+  (3) Audio playback is allowed even skip the step 2 using the playback command.
 ********************************
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-M4 is running now, please boot the linux kernel and use the command to playback music.
+M core is running now, please boot the linux kernel and use the command to playback music.